 ACH Return Codes Related to Administrative Failures

-- R03: No Account/Unable to Locate Account - This code can mean that the banking information does not match the name of the customer’s name, or it can indicate that the account number doesn’t correspond to any open account.
+- R03 ACH return code: No Account/Unable to Locate Account - This code can mean that the banking information does not match the customer’s name, or it can indicate that the account number doesn’t correspond to any open account.

-- R04: Invalid Account Number – there is something wrong with the bank account information, such as an incorrect amount of digits in the account number.
+- R04 ACH return code: Invalid Account Number - This ACH return reason means there is something wrong with the bank account information, such as an incorrect amount of digits in the account number.

-To minimize the amount of administrative codes you receive for your ACH payments, ask your payment processor about dual account entry.
-This is an option which requires consumers to type their account number twice for the purpose of verification during online payments.
+This is an option that requires consumers to type their account number twice for the purpose of ACH bank account verification during online payments.
 This system setting is a good defense against simple human errors such as typos.

-ACH Return Codes Applied to the Overall Return Rate
+ACH Return Codes Applied to Overall Return Rate

-Although any ACH return is going to count toward an overall return rate, these are the most common ACH returns.
+Although any ACH return is going to count toward an overall return rate, these are the most common ACH return reason codes.

-- R06: Returned per ODFI Request - Originating Depository Financial Institution (ODFI) has requested Receiving Depository Financial Institution (RDFI) to return the ACH entry.
+- R06 ACH return code: Returned per ODFI Request - Originating Depository Financial Institution (ODFI) has requested Receiving Depository Financial Institution (RDFI) to return the ACH entry.

-- R08: Payment Stopped – Receiver of a recurring debit transaction has stopped payment on a specific ACH debit.
-RDFI should verify the receiver's intent when a request for stop payment is made to ensure this is not intended to be a revocation of authorization.
+- R08 ACH return code: Payment Stopped - The receiver of a recurring debit transaction has stopped payment on a specific ACH debit.
+RDFI should verify the receiver's intent when a request for stop payment is made to ensure this is not intended to be a revocation of the authorization.

-- R09: Uncollected Funds - There is enough money in the bank account to cover the transaction being presented, but the money is not yet available.
+- R09 ACH return code: Uncollected Funds - There is enough money in the bank account to cover the transaction being presented, but the money is not yet available.
 This is referring to the bank account's current balance and available balance.

-- R14: Account Holder Deceased - Account holder is deceased.
+- R14 ACH return code: Account Holder Deceased - Account holder is deceased.

-- R16: Account Frozen - Funds are not available due to a specific action by the RDFI or by legal action.
+- R16 ACH return code: Account Frozen - Funds are not available due to a specific action by the RDFI or by legal action.

-- R20: Non-Transaction Account indicates that the account provided is not set up for transactions, or the transaction type it can perform isn’t the type being attempted.
+- R20 ACH return code: Non-Transaction Account - indicates that the account provided is not set up for transactions, or the transaction type it can perform isn’t the type being attempted.
 Typically this is the result of entering a savings account number instead of a checking account number.

 ACH Return Codes Applied to the Unauthorized Debit Entries Return Rate

-The codes below are a few which indicate a payment is being blocked.
-These codes are considered chargebacks, and often rack up a higher return fee with your payment processor.
+The ACH return codes below are a few which indicate a payment is being blocked.
+These codes are considered chargebacks and often rack up a higher ACH return charge with your payment processor.

-- R05: Unauthorized Debit to Consumer's Account - Account number structure was not valid.
+- R05 ACH return code: Unauthorized Debit to Consumer's Account - Account number structure was not valid.
 The debit presented used a Corporate SEC code.

-- R07: Authorization Revoked - Consumer who had previously authorized ACH debits has revoked their authorization.
+- R07 ACH return code: Authorization Revoked - Consumer who had previously authorized ACH debits has revoked their authorization.
 Funds must be returned no later than 60 days from settlement date and customer must sign an affidavit.

-- R10: No Authorization/Customer Says: Not Authorized/Improper/Ineligible - Consumer has advised RDFI that the originator of the transaction is not authorized to debit the account.
-Funds must be returned no later than 60 days from settlement date of original entry and customer must sign an affidavit.
+- R10 ACH return code: No Authorization/Customer Says: Not Authorized/Improper/Ineligible - Consumer has advised RDFI that the originator of the transaction is not authorized to debit the account.
+Funds must be returned no later than 60 days from the settlement date of original entry and the customer must sign an affidavit.

-- R29: Corporate Not Authorized - RDFI has been notified by receiver (non-consumer) that the entry was not authorized.
+- R29 ACH return code: Corporate Not Authorized - RDFI has been notified by the receiver (non-consumer) that the entry was not authorized.

-- R51: RCK Entry: Related Item Ineligible/Entry Improper - Item is Ineligible, Notice Not Provided, Signatures Not Genuine, Item Altered or Amount of RCK Entry not Accurately Obtained From the Item.
+- R51 ACH return code: RCK Entry: Related Item Ineligible/Entry Improper - Item is Ineligible, Notice Not Provided, Signatures Not Genuine, Item Altered or Amount of RCK Entry not Accurately Obtained From the Item.

 These types of unauthorized ACH return codes can often be avoided with these simple best practices in place: